bonavirak/Drv8701-Motor-Driver-Pinout/README.md

 ## Basic Usage

-1. Connect 12V to VM and GND
+1. Connect 12V/24V to VM and GND
-2. Connect motor to OUT1 and OUT2
+2. Connect motor to M+ and M-
 3. Connect MCU:

-   * PWM → EN / IN2
+   * PWM → EN
-   * Direction → IN1 / PH
+   * Direction → PH
 4. Monitor nFAULT for errors
 5. (Optional) Read current from SNSOUT